 Analysis shows that a preloaded bearing system significantly improves load share between rows, reduces false brinelling, and reduces loads and deflections transmitted to the gearbox.
 The improved load share improves overall system dynamics and performance.
 The optimized preloaded system helps ensure excellent system stability in even the heaviest of wind conditions.
-The specially designed internal geometry controls roller-to-raceway stress profiles and handles the initial system misalignment inherent in these turbine configurations.
-In uptower field-testing, TDI mainshaft bearings used in a 1.5 MW three-point mount configuration continue to operate exceptionally well and validate the predictions.
+The specially designed internal geometry controls roller-to-roller stress profiles and handles the initial system misalignment inherent in these turbine configurations.
+In uptower field-testing, a TDI mainshaft used in a 1.5MW three-point mount configuration continues to operate exceptionally well, and validates the predictions.